xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

 As a result, the filter category will be created.

-For the storefront search page **Smart Filters** if configured override the filters from the SET UP FILTERS tab.

 {% note info %}
 Semantic terms (categories) should correlate with the whole store category structure or product types to cover a certain group of products and should not overlap with each other.